liquidlight/typo3-module-data-listing/README.md

 > [!Note]
 > When joining tables you should use the alias in place of the table name for the purposes of `searchableColumns`, `headers`, and `columnSelectOverrides`.

+> [!Note]
+> When performing a search on any fields that are defined in `$columnSelectOverrides`, the WHERE condition will include the overridden SQL.
+This prevents an alias from being used in the case of a complex SQL expression.